 Public Tenant Employment Program

-The Public Tenant Employment Program helps people living in Victorian public housing get the hands-on experience and training they need to join the workforce.
+The Public Tenant Employment Program (PTEP) helps people living in Victorian public housing get the hands-on experience and training they need to join the workforce.

 See a video of what our tenants and employers have to say about the program.